trussworks/Engineering-Playbook/web/frontend/project-checklist.md

     - Consider serving markup from a Node.JS server in order to share templates and code across the stack.
 - Do you need to include other assets such as fonts, images, or SVG?

-### Additional considerations if using a build tool:
+### Additional considerations if using a build tool

 - [ ] What tool to use? (webpack, gulp, rollup, parcel, etc.)
 - [ ] What environment to build in (Node version)